 I am Professor of Intelligent Systems, Director of Future & Emerging Technologies, and Director of the South Coast Centre of Excellence in Satellite Applications at the University of Portsmouth.
-I am also a visiting professor in the Faculty of Science, Technology, Engineering & Mathematics at the Open University and in the Sheffield Business School at Sheffield Hallam University.
+I am also a visiting professor at the Open University and in the Sheffield Business School at Sheffield Hallam University.

-I am a Chartered Engineer and a Chartered Scientist.
-I am a Fellow of the BCS, the Chartered Institute for IT, and a committee member for its Specialist Group on Artificial Intelligence.
-I am also a member of the Institute of Physics.
+I am a Chartered Engineer and a Fellow of the BCS, the Chartered Institute for IT.
+I am a committee member for the BCS Specialist Group on Artificial Intelligence and a member of the Institute of Physics.

-After completing my BSc in physics and PhD in materials science, I spent two years with the software company Systems Designers plc (now part of Hewlett-Packard), where I was introduced to the world of artificial intelligence.
+After completing my BSc in physics and PhD in materials science, I spent two years with the software company Systems Designers PLC, where I was introduced to the world of artificial intelligence.
 I then joined the Open University and remained there for 14 years, except for a two-year spell as principal scientist at the Telstra Research Laboratories in Melbourne, Australia.
 At the Open University, I was chair of the course T396: Artificial Intelligence for Technology and founder of the Intelligent Computer Systems Research Group.

 I joined Nottingham Trent University in 2001, where I became Dean of the School of Computing & Informatics.
 I joined De Montfort University in 2007 as Dean of the Faculty of Technology, then Sheffield Hallam University in 2011 as Pro Vice-Chancellor & Dean of the Sheffield Business School.
 I was Director General & Dean of HEC Liège from 2015 to 2017, leading the School to its EQUIS accreditation.
 I joined the University of Portsmouth in October 2017.

 My main research interests are in artificial intelligence and its practical applications.
 I also maintain an interest in materials engineering and optoelectronic devices.
-I have supervised 19 PhD projects to completion and published more than 100 research articles.
+I have supervised 20 PhD projects to completion and published more than 100 research articles.
 My text book Intelligent Systems for Engineers and Scientists is ranked as a bestseller.
-The third edition was published by Taylor & Francis in 2012 and a fourth edition is expected in 2021.
+The fourth edition was published by Taylor & Francis in December 2021.